w3c/wai-media-guide/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This resource helps you make audio and video media
+This resource helps you make your media:
 * accessible to people with disabilities
 * meet international standards